GiantPanda0090/Sweden_Transcript_Toolbox/README.md

 # Sweden_Transcript_Toolbox
-This is a toolbox that used to extract and analyse the data from swedish transript paper. (t.ex Calculate GPA)
+This is a data mining toolbox that used to extract and analyse the data from swedish transript paper. (t.ex Calculate GPA)

 Demo on website: https://gpatoolbox.herokuapp.com/